-Addressing the conservation requirements of these ecosystems will contribute to the conservation and restoration of habitats that support bird species belonging to the grassy ecosystem response groups (Ecosystem Response Groups 5 and 8 above), two thirds of which are thought to be both rare and declining in the region.
-The predicted distribution (based on the ecosystem model described above) of priority ecosystems for this objective are presented in Figure 6.
+Addressing the conservation requirements of these ecosystems will contribute to the conservation and restoration of habitats that support bird species belonging to the grassy ecosystem response groups (Ecosystem Response Groups 5 and 8 above, as well as ERG 6 for the higher rainfall components of this ecosystem group), two thirds of which are thought to be both rare and declining in the region.
+The predicted distribution (based on the ecosystem model described above) of priority ecosystems for this objective are presented in Figure 6Figure 6.